-Professor EDWARD CRAWLEY (Engineering, Massachusetts Institute of Technology): The goals of the program are very lofty, you know, to explore the moon and go on to Mars.
+EDWARD CRAWLEY: The goals of the program are very lofty, you know, to explore the moon and go on to Mars.

 GREENFIELDBOYCE: Edward Crawley is a professor of engineering at M.I.T.
 He says trouble is NASA's resources don't match these goals.

 CRAWLEY: In simple words, there isn't enough money in the budget to do the program which has been laid out.